shanevanheerden/shanevanheerden.github.io/_posts/2020-10-07-a_brief_history_of_natural_language_processing.md

 {% include figure.html path="assets/img/blog1.5.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
-    Figure 4: A visual representation of a sequence-to-sequence model used for translation [6]
+    <em>Figure 4:</em> A visual representation of a sequence-to-sequence model used for translation [6].
 </div>

 This architecture is particularly useful in tasks such as *machine translation* (MT) and *natural language generation* (NLG).
 It’s no surprise that, in 2016, Google announced that it is in the process of replacing all of its [statistical-based MT systems with neural MT models [7]](https://arxiv.org/pdf/1609.08144.pdf%20(7.pdf).
 Additionally, since the decoder model can be conditioned on any arbitrary representation, it can also be used for tasks like [generating captions for images [8]](https://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Vinyals_Show_and_Tell_2015_CVPR_paper.pdf).